beego/beedoc/en-US/quickstart/controller.md

 func (this *MainController) Get() {
         this.Data["Website"] = "beego.me"
         this.Data["Email"] = "astaxie@gmail.com"
-        this.TplNames = "index.tpl" // version 1.6 use this.TplName = "index.tpl"
+        this.TplName = "index.tpl" // version 1.6 use this.TplName = "index.tpl"
 }
 ```